deXcripter/AICIC-BACKEND-TRACK/event-ticket.md

 ## Introduction

-In this assignment, you will build a complete event ticket booking system using Node.js, Express, and MongoDB.
+In this project, you will build a complete event ticket booking system using Node.js, Express, and MongoDB.
 This project will test your ability to create a production-quality backend API that handles user authentication, event management, ticket booking, and payment processing.

 Your task is to implement a system that allows users to register events, book tickets, process payments, and manage the entire event lifecycle.
-This project will assess your backend development skills in a real-world scenario
+This project will assess your backend development skills in a real-world scenario.

-## Learning Objectives
+## Objectives

 By completing this project, you will demonstrate your ability to: